camsenec/classical-cipher-breaker/README.md

 In decryption of message encrypted by vigenere cipher, we use I.C.
 (Index of Coincidence) and Mutual I.C.

 ## Usage
+Note : You can also excecute this program at https://repl.it/@thanatoth/classical-cipher-breaker
 1. Clone this repository
 ```bash
 $ git clone https://github.com/thanatoth/classical-cipher-breaker.git